inner-outer-space/de-zoomcamp-2024/5-batch/readme.md

 ```
 <br>

 The transformation results are nested.
-Before we can convert this back to a DataFrame the results must be un-nested.
+Before we can convert this back to a DataFrame, the results must be un-nested.
 ```python
 # This function creates a tuple that returns all the elements.
 def unwrap(row):